 Reviews help you stand out

 We’ve established that collecting online reviews help your business rank higher on organic (including local) search results.
 The next—perhaps obvious—benefit is that online reviews will help your business stand out from the crowd.

-A 2014 study by BrightLocal suggests that the American consumer is increasingly using local reviews help make purchase decisions.
+A 2014 study by BrightLocal suggests that the American consumer is increasingly using local reviews to help make purchase decisions.
 Their latest survey shows that 88% of consumers use, at least occasionally, local online reviews during the buying decision process.

 The bottom line is that online reviews are an important tool for consumers to judge the quality of a business.
-In the insurance industry there is currently a large opportunity for agents to stand out online.
+In the insurance industry, there is currently a large opportunity for agents to stand out online.
 The vast majority of insurance agencies have at most 1 or 2 reviews online.
 Many have none at all.

-In the above example we saw that only one agency had any reviews at all.
+In the above example, we saw that only one agency had any reviews at all.
 A natural first pick for most shoppers searching from Little Rock.

 Or, take the following example.
 I searched for “home insurance jackson mo” with the following Google local results.